 My main objective is to use imagery generated from UAS to model density states of A. myosuroides across multiple field sites in the UK over multiple years.

-In chapter 2, I present an exploration of practicality of using UAS and a modified RGB sensor to assess the presence or absence of weeds within fields and if the imagery of one field can be used to estimate the densities of weeds in another field.
+In chapter 2, I present an exploration of the practicality of using UAS and a modified RGB sensor to assess the presence or absence of weeds within fields and if the imagery of one field can be used to estimate the densities of weeds in another field.
 I use linear models and random forests to assess these questions respectively.

 In chapter 3, I expand both the capabilities of our UAS data collection and statistical methodologies.
 I also extend the data collection over multiple years.
 Here I assess the CNN against the full five density states that are generated from the ground truthing of the BGRI data collection.